4d/docs/website/translated_docs/ja/API/sessionClass.md

 #### 説明

-The `.clearPrivileges()` function <!-- REF #sessionClass.clearPrivileges().Summary -->removes all the privileges associated to the session<!-- END REF -->.
+The `.clearPrivileges()` function <!-- REF #SessionClass.clearPrivileges().Summary -->removes all the privileges associated to the session<!-- END REF -->.
 As a result, the session automatically becomes a Guest session.

 #### 例題